paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 Smart contracts that may be implemented in relation to the current CIP adhere to closed set definitions and permissions.

 To implement the current CIP, each employee is assigned a unique closed set of wallet addresses.
-The public verification key files for payment and stake addresses of wallet addresses belonging to closed sets may be shared publicly.
-The private signing key files for a wallet address belonging to a closed set is accessible only to the employee assigned the wallet address and to the employer.<sup><a href="#secret">3</a></sup>
+Closed sets, as well as the public verification key files for payment and stake addresses of wallet addresses belonging to each closed set, may be shared publicly.<sup><a href="#private">3</a></sup> The private signing key files for a wallet address belonging to a closed set is accessible only to the employee assigned the wallet address and to the employer.<sup><a href="#secret">4</a></sup>

 <a name="wallet"></a><sup>2</sup> Each Cardano wallet address is comprised of a payment address and a staking address.

+<a name="private"></a><sup>3</sup> The relationships between closed sets may be private.

-<a name="secret"></a><sup>3</sup> The private signing key file gives access to monies in the wallet address.
+<a name="secret"></a><sup>4</sup> The private signing key file gives access to monies in the wallet address.

 ## Copyright